akikoo/grunt-frontend-workflow/README.md

     npm install -g grunt-cli

-After installing grunt-cli (Grunt's command line interface) globally, go to the project folder and install grunt locally.
+After installing grunt-cli (Grunt's command line interface) globally, go to the project folder and install all the dependencies listed in package.json.
+This will install a local version of Grunt as well.

-    npm install grunt

-Now install all the dependencies (listed in package.json)

     npm install